 Cover letters offer you an opportunity to introduce yourself and your aspirations, as well as any projects or goals you would pursue if you received a Fellowship.
 Cover letters should be no longer than a single page.

 - When and how will you let me know your decision?

 The selection committee will notify applicants in November, 2015.
-Semi-finalists be interviewed online, and the final four candidates will come to Kenyon College in December or January for a campus visit.
+Semi-finalists be interviewed online, and the final candidates will come to Kenyon College in November or December for a campus visit.
 Final decisions will be made no later than February, 2016 and Fellows will arrive at Kenyon in August, 2016.